 a booking fee or service charge for every ticket in your order

 a postage charge for each complete order

-Even opting to collect your tickets at a venue's box office rather than having them delivered to your door often attracts a charge from official ticket sellers, as does email delivery of tickets where you print them out yourself, such as Ticketmaster's TicketFast service.
+Even opting to collect your tickets at a venue's box office rather than having them delivered to your door often attracts a charge from official ticket sellers.

 Avoid ticket service charges

-Often, the first a consumer hears about a ticket seller's service charges is when they go through to a sales site or phone line to book the tickets, so don't rely on promotional advertising to give you the full price you'll pay when you buy tickets.
+Often, the first you hear about a ticket seller's service charges is when you go through to a sales site or phone line to book the tickets, so don't rely on promotional advertising to give you the full price you'll be asked to pay.

 There should always be an option to buy tickets at face value without paying extra service charges.